Fresh from an interview uptown, she ran in, her assistant ran out and waited in Hamilton's idling car double parked outside while we talked.

 Sink your teeth into today's top stories from around the globe.

-Resist the urge to bust out the blender or get all wackypants with with add-ins this Cinco de Mayo.
+Resist the urge to bust out the blender or get all wackypants with with add-ins.
 The simple, unadulterated margarita is a symphony of tart, salt and kick - with nary a drop of sour mix in sight.

 While you're frying up some eggs and bacon, we're cooking up something else: a way to celebrate today's food holiday.